-- 475. Fee and commission income and expense items shall be projected separately at the first level of granularity as in FINREP template 22.1.
-The sum of these separate projections will form the total NFCI projection. - 476.
-Under the baseline scenario, for each of the three items described in paragraph 474, the projection of total net income for each year cannot exceed its reported value for 2020. - 477.
-Under the adverse scenario, banks are required to follow one of the approaches subject to different constraints to project NFCI, dividend income and the share of the profit of investments in subsidiaries, joint ventures and associates accounted for using the equity method (see Box 34): - i.
-For banks that model the projections, the cumulative projection of the 3 years of the scenario for each item is subject to a minimum reduction as defined in Box 34 compared with three times the 2020 reported value.
-If this minimum reduction is binding for dividend income and the share of the profit of investments in subsidiaries, joint ventures and associates accounted for using the equity method, the reduced amount of net income will be projected equally across the 3 years of the horizon.
-Regarding NFCI, however, projections will be subject to the minimum reduction on a yearly basis because of the incorporation of FX effects in the projection horizon as per paragraph 474. - ii.
-Banks that choose not to model the projections themselves are required to apply a more severe reduction of the total net income reported for 2020 (adjusted for FX effects in case of NFCI).
-This simplified approach does not apply to banks reporting significant non-recurring income values in the 2020 starting point for any of the items in the scope of this paragraph.
+- 476. Under the baseline scenario, for each of the two items described in paragraph 475, the projection of total net income for each year cannot exceed its reported value for 2022. - 477.
+Under the adverse scenario, banks are required to follow one of the approaches subject to different constraints to project dividend income and the share of the profit of investments in subsidiaries, joint ventures and associates accounted for using the equity method (see Box 32): - i.
+For banks that model the projections, the cumulative projection of the 3 years of the scenario for each item is subject to a minimum reduction as defined in Box 32 compared with three times the 2022 reported value.
+If this minimum reduction is binding for dividend income and the share of the profit of investments in subsidiaries, joint ventures and associates accounted for using the equity method, the reduced amount of net income will be projected equally across the 3 years of the horizon. - ii.
+Banks that choose not to model the projections themselves are required to apply a more severe reduction of the total net income reported for 2022.
+This simplified approach does not apply to banks reporting significant non-recurring income values in the 2022 starting point for any of the items in the scope of this paragraph.
 In such case, banks are required to model their projections and are subject to the minimum reductions as defined in (i). - iii.
-For banks reporting 0 net income on aggregate for 2020 for dividend income and/or 0 or negative net income on aggregate for 2020 for the share of the profit of investments in subsidiaries, joint ventures and associates accounted for using the equity method, (i) and (ii) do not apply.
-In this case, the cumulative projections will be capped at three times the 2020 value when the bank projects the income items alternative treatment to option (i) and each yearly projection will be equal to the 2020 value when the bank does not project alternative treatment to option (ii).
-For NFCI, the yearly (2021-
+For banks reporting 0 net income on aggregate for 2022 for dividend income and/or 0 or negative net income on aggregate for 2022 for the share of the profit of investments in subsidiaries, joint ventures and associates accounted for using the equity method, (i) and (ii) do not apply.
+In this case, the cumulative projections will be capped at three times the 2022 value when the bank projects the income items alternative treatment to option (i) and each yearly projection will be equal to the 2022 value when the bank does not project alternative treatment to option (ii).